rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #2 - July 2019.md

 #### [**Near**](https://github.com/nearprotocol/nearcore)

-[Account deletion #1107](https://github.com/nearprotocol/nearcore/pull/1107) @ilblackdragon: If account has less balance to support it for given number of blocks, anyone can initiate deletion and receive reward from that.
+[Account deletion #1107](https://github.com/nearprotocol/nearcore/pull/1107) @ilblackdragon: If account has less balance to support it for given number of blocks, anyone can initiate its deletion and receive reward for it.

 #### [**Nervos CKB**](https://github.com/nervosnetwork/ckb)